Accessibility Accessibility icon

 A Fast Path to Lasting Relief

-What is the Plantar Fasciitis procedure like?
+What is the Treatment for Plantar Fasciitis like?

 Your treatment may begin with a combination of plantar fascia stretches, night splints, and supportive footwear to ease tension.
 For stubborn or recalcitrant plantar fasciitis, we may recommend extracorporeal shock wave therapy to stimulate healing or regenerative injections to repair damaged tissue.
 Some patients benefit from custom orthotics to redistribute pressure away from the heel bone.
 If surgery becomes necessary, Dr. Lang’s minimally invasive techniques allow for faster recovery.
 Because we coordinate imaging, authorizations, and scheduling in-house, you can begin treatment the same day you’re diagnosed.